nriddiford/svParser/README.md

 # svParser

 Parse VCF output from structural variant callers LUMPY and DELLY (also supports input from novoBreak).

-Run without options or with `--help` or `-h` to print usage statement Variants called by LUMPY must also be genotyped by [SVTyper](https://github.com/hall-lab/svtyper)
+Run without options or with `--help` or `-h` to print usage statement

 ## Parsing structural variants from VCF files called by LUMPY DELLY and novoBreak